developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/admin/index.md

 The selected device is now tagged with the designated text and the tag name is displayed in the Tags column on the dashboard.

 **Override Tag** - remove any pre-existing tag(s) and replace with the new tag
-1. Select the device to tag.
+1. Select the device with an existing tag.
 Tick the checkbox for the device row.
 2. In the Action menu at the top left of the table, select “Manage Tags”.
 3. Enter a tag name in the text field.
 Press Enter key.
 4. Click Save next to the entry field.